-In this post we will explore the concept of refresh tokens as defined by OAuth2.
-We will learn why they came to be and how they compare to other types of tokens.
-We will also learn how to use them with a simple example.
-Read on!
+This post will explore the concept of refresh tokens as defined by OAuth 2.0.
+We will learn how they compare to other token types and how they let us balance security, usability, and privacy.

 Interested in getting up-to-speed with JWTs as soon as possible?Download the free ebook

 This is the content of a decoded access token that follows the JWT format:

 "scope": "openid profile email address phone read:appointments"

 It's important to highlight that the access token is a bearer token.
 Those who hold the token can use it.
 The access token then acts as a credential artifact to access protected resources rather than an identification artifact.
 Malicious users could theoretically compromise a system and steal access tokens, which in turn they could use to access protected resources by presenting those tokens directly to the server.